aws/karpenter-provider-aws/charts/karpenter/README.md

   --wait # for the defaulting webhook to install before creating a Provisioner
 ```

-You can follow the details installation instruction [here](https://karpenter.sh/docs/getting-started/#install).
+You can follow the detailed installation instruction [here](https://karpenter.sh/docs/getting-started/#install).

 ## Values